 - Will an attorney be part of the copyright office or be accessible on an as-needed basis?

 Appointing a Copyright Leader

-The copyright leader is generally not a legal advisor and does not provide legal opinions on copyright protection, use of materials and legal advise on license agreements.
+The copyright leader is generally not a legal advisor and doesn’t provide legal opinions on copyright protection, use of materials and legal advice on license agreements.
 The role of the officer is to streamline the copyright efforts within the enterprise so all copyright-related matters are organized and administered in a centralized fashion.
-See Copyright Specialist: Getting Started.

 Is there a single person responsible for coordinating copyright issues in your college or corporation or is copyright responsibility decentralized?
 For example:

 - Marketing deals with clearing rights for use of images in publications

 - Your resource center addresses photocopying documents for internal distribution